shervinea/cheatsheet-translation/id/cheatsheet-deep-learning.md

 **38. Policy ― A policy π is a function π:S⟶A that maps states to actions.**

-&#10230;Kebijakan - sebuah kebijakan adalah sebuah fungsi π:S⟶A yang memetakan state-state ke aksi-aksi.
+&#10230;Kebijakan ― Sebuah kebijakan adalah sebuah fungsi π:S⟶A yang memetakan tahap-tahap ke aksi-aksi.

 <br>

 **39. Remark: we say that we execute a given policy π if given a state s we take the action a=π(s).**

-&#10230;Perlu diperhatikan: kita mengatakan bahwa kita mengeksekusi sebuah kebijakan π jika sebuah state s maka kita melakukan aksi a=π(s).
+&#10230;Catatan: kita mengatakan bahwa kita menjalankan sebuah kebijakan π jika diberikan sebuah *state* s maka kita mengambil tindakan a=π(s).

 <br>

 **40. Value function ― For a given policy π and a given state s, we define the value function Vπ as follows:**

-&#10230;Fungsi value - Untuk sebuah kebijakan π dan sebuah state s, kita mendefinisikan fungsi value Vπ sebagai berikut:
+&#10230;Fungsi *value* - Untuk sebuah kebijakan π dan sebuah state s, kita mendefinisikan fungsi *value* Vπ sebagai berikut:

 <br>

 **41. Bellman equation ― The optimal Bellman equations characterizes the value function Vπ∗ of the optimal policy π∗:**

-&#10230;Bellman equation - Persamaan optimal Bellman menandakan fungsi value Vπ∗ dari kebijakan yang optimal π∗:
+&#10230;Persamaan Bellman - Persamaan optimal Bellman bercirikan dengan fungsi *value* Vπ∗ dari kebijakan yang terbaik π∗:

 <br>